rusticlion/Manastorm/manastorm_codebase_dump.md

                 -- When lock duration expires, return to FREE state if token.lockDuration <= 0 then
-                    token.state = "FREE"
+                    -- Use state machine to transition to FREE token:setState(Constants.TokenStatus.FREE)
-                    print("A " .. token.type .. " token has been unlocked and returned to the mana pool")
+                    print("[TOKEN LIFECYCLE] A " .. token.type .. " token has been unlocked and returned to the mana pool")

                     -- Reset position to center with some random velocity token.x = self.x